abhinraj23/Trading_Sentiment_Analysis/README.md

 ## Project Files

 - `analysis.py` – Complete Python script used for data cleaning, analysis and visualization
-- `Market_Sentiment_Analysis_Report.docx` – Detailed report with methodology, findings and business recommendations
+- `Market_Sentiment_Report.docx` – Detailed report with methodology, findings and business recommendations
 - `graph1.png` to `graph4.png` – Visualizations generated during the analysis

 ## Report

 As GitHub does not preview `.docx` files directly.
-Please download **Market_Sentiment_Analysis_Report.docx** from this repository to view the complete report with the analysis, graphs and conclusions.
+Please download **Market_Sentiment_Report.docx** from this repository to view the complete report with the analysis, graphs and conclusions.

 ## Tools Used